 To be punctual is a valuable asset that you should keep and maintain in your daily lives.
 It not only transcends beyond incorrect cultural practices, but it helps to accentuate your own moral standing.

-MBA student Hanna Abdelwahab, writes a weekly "Student Column" for Wittenborg University News, contemplating the ups and downs of student life and the questions international students in particular grapple with.
+MBA student Hanna Abdelwahab, writes a weekly "Student Column" for WUAS News, contemplating the ups and downs of student life and the questions international students in particular grapple with.
 Hanna is from Egypt, but also lived in Singapore.
 She is doing an MBA in Education Management and also has a postgraduate diploma in education.

 by Hanna Abdelwahab